janderland/fql/docs/index.md

 ## Aggregation

-> 🚧 Aggregation queries are still being implemented.
+> 🚧 Aggregation is still being implemented.

 Aggregation queries read multiple key-values and combine them into a single output key-value.